PiMaV/BLITZ/README.md

 $ poetry run BLITZ
 ```

-Build a portable executable using `pyinstaller`:
+You can also build your own portable executable using `pyinstaller`:

 ```shell
 $ pyinstaller --onefile --windowed --icon=resources/icon/blitz.ico blitz.py